An inborn or a built in technique?

-Even the term "technique" It is often abused in the world of voice.
-A technique is nothing more than a set of rules to help you get the best result in the execution of an activity, whatever it is.
-It is, therefore, evident that vocal technique, in the singular, is always related to the intended aim.
-Given that vocal apparatus is unitary, it is not possible to change its use because, by definition, it will have only one way to operate at maximum efficiency.
-Obviously, there are many other ways of working, but they cannot guarantee the same quality.
-A little like trying to use a fountain pen.
-It was designed, conceived to work in a certain way.
-If someone wanted to use it vertically or with the nib upside down, they would not be able to get the results with respect to the intended use.
+Even the term "technique" is often misused in the world of voice training.
+A technique is nothing more than a set of rules useful to achieve the maximum result in the execution of an activity, whatever it may be.
+It is therefore evident that when we speak about voice technique, we are referring to a "single" way of reaching a goal, not in a plural form.
+Since the phonatory apparatus is unitary, it is not possible to change its modality because, by definition, it has only one way to operate at maximum efficiency.
+Obviously, there will be an infinite number of other operating modes, but they will not be able to guarantee the same performance.
+It's a bit like using a fountain pen.
+It has been designed and engineered to work in a particular way.
+If someone wants to use it vertically or with the nib upside down, they will get only poor results.

-Vocal technique is therefore the result of the evolution of human beings, and is innate by definition.
-It is not a gift for a few, or rather it is a gift for the few who respect it fully in its natural physiology.
+The voice technique is the result of the evolution of the human being and is necessarily inborn.
+It is not a gift for the few, or rather, it is a gift for those who fully respect their physiological nature.

-Having a beautiful voice in speaking or singing is not only linked to a single aspect of vocal technique, but a complex set of components that I prefer to define as term "vocal communication".
+A beautiful voice in speech or singing is not only related to the simple aspect of vocal technique, but to a complex set of components that I prefer to define with the term "vocal communication".

-The normal process of learning in the brain is always the same.
-A mechanism of trial and error combined with reward and punishment.
-Is the same we we self-taught.
-A person who is "learning to sing" is actually also changing unconsciously their own way of speaking.
+The normal learning process of our brain is still the same.
+It is a mechanism built for trials and errors combined with a mechanism of reward and penalty.
+This also applies to self teaching.
+A person who is persuaded to be "learning to sing" is actually also unconsciously modifying his or her way of speaking.
 The two things are not unrelated or independent.
-Only that the learner does not have the capacity to judge success or failure, so they must rely on a Vocal Coach.
+But the learner does not have the skills to judge wheter if a result is a success or an error, which is why he/she must rely on a Vocal Coach.

-The task of the Vocal Coach is also to give the right "reward" to the student.
-This little phrase hides the biggest disasters of vocality.
-How many times is a student encouraged to go "beyond", to physically harm the vocal chords, or given compliments for an obvious error?
-Every time this happens our brain records that learning which then will become a part of us.
+The task of the Vocal Coach is also to give the right "reward" to each student.
+This little statement contains the biggest disasters ever made in the name of voice training.
+How many times a trainee is encouraged to go "beyond", to do physical harm to the vocal cords, or how many times he/she is congratulated for an obvious mistake?
+Every time this thoughtlessness happens, our brain records a bad learning that will then become part of us.

-The voice can also save lives in dangerous situations.
-In those moments no one "thinks" to scream, but only to do so, almost unconsciously, and in fact it succeeds beautifully.
+Voice can also save our lives in dangerous situations.
+In those moments no one "thinks" about screaming, but just does it, almost unconsciously and in fact, he/she succeeds beautifully.